Laia-bay/SCAV-Video_NA_LP/README.md

 2. **A Docker environment with FastAPI and Streamlit:**
    - **FastAPI** acts as the backend.
    - **Streamlit** acts as the frontend.

-   - Streamlit provides an easy-to-use website where users can upload or select images and videos and apply several processing operations.
+Streamlit provides an easy-to-use website where users can upload or select images and videos and apply several processing operations.

-   - Streamlit calls the FastAPI backend to perform the selected operation and returns the result.
+Streamlit calls the FastAPI backend to perform the selected operation and returns the result.

-   - For video operations, Streamlit will only display an `"Video saved"` message instead of returning a processed video.
+For video operations, Streamlit will only display a *"Video saved"* message instead of returning a processed video.

 ---